turingschool/backend-curriculum-site/module3/projects/battleshift.md

 ## Project Description

-You will be building on top of a pre-existing API implementation of the game Battleship.
+You will be building on top of a pre-existing API implementation of the game Battleship, found [here](https://github.com/turingschool-examples/battleshift).
 The current project allows a player to play against a computer through an API.
 For this project we will add multiplayer functionality and basic levels of security.

 ## Learning Goals